petermarshall/blog/_posts/2019-12-12-making-contacts-db.md

+---
+layout: post
+title: Create a contact manager in a local db
+categories: [electon, code, tutorial]
+---
 *Create a contact manager in a local db*

 This is going to use electon, and sqlLite.
 It should work across windows and linux.